comphilip/koreader-wiki/Installation-on-Android-devices.md

 KOReader isn't available on Google Playstore.
-You'll need to intall it from other sources.
+You'll need to install it from other sources.

 1. Enable [installation from unknown sources](https://www.androidcentral.com/unknown-sources)

-2. Install KORader
+2. Install KOReader

     2.1 **From Fdroid**: if you have FDroid installed you can install KOReader just by searching the package inside Fdroid.